uShip/action-deploy-to-wpengine/README.md

         WPENGINE_SSH_PRIVATE_KEY: ${{ secrets.WPENGINE_SSH_PRIVATE_KEY }}
         WPENGINE_SSH_PUBLIC_KEY: ${{ secrets.WPENGINE_SSH_PUBLIC_KEY }}
 ```
-3. Create a `.github/assets/.gitignore-wpe` file in your project repo containing untracked files and folders that WP Engine should ignore.
 4. Create a `.github/assets/blocklist` file in your project repo containing all files and folders that should not be copied to the WP Engine server with `git push` - e.g.
 ```
 auth.json